A Graduate School of Education, Health & Psychology

 Teachers College is a unique institution that goes beyond the educational professions to the many frontiers of human development.
 Teachers College educates clinical psychologists and school psychologists; physical therapists and scientists of human physiology; music teachers and professional musicians; and change leaders and policy makers.
 Our leadership studies have propelled graduates in every professional field.

 While the name Teachers College reflects a dedication to producing quality teachers, only about one-third of Teachers College students are preparing to become teachers.
 With our wide range of academic offerings, affiliated with one of the world’s greatest universities—Columbia University—your curriculum at Teachers College can be highly flexible.
-Its name notwithstanding, the College is committed to a vision of education writ large, encompassing our 10 core areas of expertise: the arts, health sciences and human development, educational technology and digital media, international and transcultural education, leadership and administration, policy, psychology, special education, and teacher certification and education.
+Its name notwithstanding, the College is committed to a vision of education writ large, encompassing our 10 core areas of expertise: the arts, educational technology and digital media, health sciences and health promotion, humanities, international and transcultural education, leadership and administration, policy, psychology, special education, and teacher certification and education.

 What makes Teachers College unique?

 Teachers College, Columbia University puts a wide range of educational expertise at students’ disposal, affording you the opportunity to develop and apply skills in educational practice, research, scholarship, policy analysis, and development.
-Our Offices of Student Activities and Programs and Career Services help students create a social and professional network outside of class and throughout New York City.
+Our Offices of Career Services and Student Activities and Programs help students create a social and professional network outside of class and throughout New York City.

 Beyond campus, Teachers College prides itself on the ability to integrate theory and practice in New York City and the surrounding metropolitan areas.
 Through our relationships with public schools, museums, health care facilities, and other institutions, you can apply your knowledge of educational theory to real-world experience.
 Additionally, many of our students execute field research and work with faculty to investigate front-line issues.